 The Mathematics and Science Teaching (MAST) Institute, established in 1987, provides leadership and coordination for projects and programs to improve mathematics and science education, within the University, the state, and nationally.

-The MAST Institute is sponsored by UNC's School of Biological Sciences; School of Chemistry and Biochemistry; School of Earth Sciences and Physics; and School of Mathematical Sciences.
-Faculty from the sponsoring Schools and the College of Education and Behavioral Sciences participate in Institute projects, working in collaboration with K-12 educators, faculty from other higher education institutions, and business/community representatives.
+The MAST Institute is situated in the College of Natural and Health (NHS), and collaborates with faculty from NHS's School of Biological Sciences, Department of Chemistry and Biochemistry, Department of Earth and Atmospheric Sciences, Department of Physics and Astronomy, School of Mathematical Sciences, and the Science Education Program.
+Faculty from the collaborating academic programs and the College of Education and Behavioral Sciences participate in Institute projects, working in partnership with K-12 educators, faculty from other higher education institutions, government agencies, and business/community representatives.